geojupyter/geojupyter.org/blog/20250108-introducing-geojupyter/index.md

 publishing experiences.

-Between those two worlds, users of code-based workflows face the daunting problem of a blank page and too-steep learning curves, while non-programmers are missing out on the power of code-based workflows to enable flexible alterations, version control, and low-friction reproducibility and publishing.
+Between those two worlds, users of code-based workflows face the daunting problem of a blank page and steep learning curves, while non-programmers are missing out on the power of code-based workflows to enable flexible alterations, version control, and low-friction reproducibility and publishing.